sjasthi/python101/Weekly_Outlines/week12_outline.md

 ## Activities
 - Complete all scope exercises in the Colab notebooks
+- **Complete the Variable Scope Interactive Quiz and submit screenshot to Google Classroom**
 - Debug scope-related errors in sample code
 - Write functions using *args and **kwargs
 - Practice returning multiple values from functions